• Skip to primary navigation

-Australian Bridging Visas: A Guide to Understanding Differences Between Different Bridging Visas & BV Conditions [Update 2022]
+Australian Bridging Visas: A Guide to Understanding Differences Between Different Bridging Visas & BV Conditions

 Bridging Visa Australia

-This temporary visa allows you to stay in Australia after your “current” substantive visa ceases and while your “new substantive” visa application is being processed.
+A Bridging Visa is a temporary visa that allows you to stay in Australia after your “current” substantive visa ceases and while your “new substantive” visa application is processed.

 It “bridges” your stay in Australia from the cease date of your current visa usually until 35 days after a final decision is made on your application.